barchart/cmdty-pricing-network/docs/content/ClipperData.md

 * [File delivery](https://www.barchart.com/cmdty/contact) over FTP/SFTP

 ### What is the frequency of the data?
-The CLipperData updated everday and aggregated at weekly and monthly levels.
+The CLipperData is updated everday and aggregated at weekly and monthly levels.

 ### What time the latest data is made available?
 The data is updated every weekday 15:00 pm CST.